Jewish Majorca Stories

 Modern Jewish Revival

 Learn about the exciting revival that is taking place on Majorca island today.
-Some Chuetas are returning back to the faith and, with the help of Jewish expat residents, they are laying the building blocks to a strong, vibrant Jewish future in the Mediterranean.
+Some Chuetas are returning to the faith and, with the help of Jewish expat residents, they are laying the building blocks to a strong, vibrant Jewish future in the Mediterranean.
 Hear interviews with Chuetas, see the new memorials that are being placed around the city, and experience exciting concerts and cultural learning conferences that are being organized jointly with the local authorities.

 Every Tuesday, join Jewish Majorca founder Dani Rotstein to explore